For any questions or information, please contact us directly at nursing@johnabbott.qc.ca

 - If selected to do the program at John Abbott College, you will be contacted to attend an English Proficiency Interview with the Program Coordinator.

-- After completing the Interview, a link to register through SRAM will be sent to you by email.
+- After completing the interview, a link to register through SRAM will be sent to you by email.

 - You will have to prepare and upload various documents necessary for your admission directly through SRAM.